motherjones/story-tools/README.md

 # Mother Jones's Storytelling Tools
-A how-to guide for folks in the Mother Jones newsroom.
+A how-to guide for folks in the Mother Jones newsroom. **Note:** This walkthrough pretty much only applies to folks at Mother Jones.
+All of our spreadsheet templates are publicly viewable and copy-able, however.

 ## Index